ilia-tolliu/eventual-ui/README.md

 This is the example code to the LinkedIn article.

+The UI is built with Vite, React and TanStack Query library react-query.

+Provided approach is applicable to Vue, Angular, Solid and Svelte as well, since there are corresponding TanStack Query implementations.
+Chek it at the [official TanStack Query page](https://tanstack.com/query/latest).

 ## Getting started

 It is convenient to run backend and frontend in separate terminal tabs.